 Even the greatest stock price for Amazon was only moderate not too long ago.
 You’ll need to spend all of your money, though, if you’d like to share in the brand’s success today.
 Jeff Bezos’ pie currently costs $3,523 to get a slice of.

 Behind Apple and Microsoft, Amazon ranks among the most expensive stocks in the world.
+Even landing a job in Amazon is considered a great opportunity.
 One of only a select few businesses worldwide to surpass the $1 trillion milestone, it had over $110 billion in revenue and a share price of $1.79 trillion as of Q3 2021.